 Investment services firm Raymond James faced a dilemma that’s become like the Holy Grail to marketers and business leaders everywhere: Understanding millennials’ internet habits.

-Kessler is Managing Director and Senior Internet Analyst at investment services firm Raymond James.
-His job is to find exclusive insights about the tech markets that he can share with Raymond James’ investor clients.
-He needs to follow fast-moving market trends:
+Raymond James' internet analysts need to find exclusive insights about the tech markets that they can share with their investor clients.
+They need to follow fast-moving market trends:

 - Which social or music apps are popular among millennials this month—or even this week?

 - Are young consumers using Snapchat or Instagram more?

 - When they want to buy something, do they search for products on Google or Amazon?

 SurveyMonkey Audience has helped provide proprietary research that we leverage in our research reports and in discussing with clients.

 This kind of Market Powered Data can be a treasure for investors.
 When they get trustworthy consumer data at scale and in real time, they may validate their investment thesis or predict market trends fast.
 A team of research analysts like the one at Raymond James can offer an edge to its clients by finding this proprietary information.

 But they had a problem they hadn’t been able to solve, according to their team leader: “Surveying customers in a cost-efficient way.”